 - Radiating pain

 - Muscle Spasm

 - Sciatic nerve irritation

-Pain and discomfort associated with a bulging disc is often the result of a combination of factors such as lifestyle choices and disc degeneration rather than linked to just one isolated cause.
+Pain and discomfort associated with a bulging disc is often the result of a combination of factors, such as lifestyle choices and disc degeneration, rather than linked to just one isolated cause.
 Unfortunately, it is common for bulging discs to occur as we age.
 Over time, the outer fibrous containment ring of the disc starts to weaken leading to this condition.
 Symptoms often remain asymptomatic for long periods of time which is why it is important to be aware of the causes of a bulging disc which may lead to further, more severe problems down the track.

+There are a number of lifestyle factors that can contribute to a bulging disc.
 Smoking emits toxins into the body that can accelerate the breakdown of the disc cartilage.
 Further, a poor diet, obesity, and lack of exercise can also contribute to the onset of a bulging disc.